yard

 Succession timing stretches or shrinks depending on your frost-free window.
 Gardeners in zone 5 live a very different calendar than zone 9 growers.

-Fall is where many gardeners leave yield on the table.
-Once tomato vines and late peppers fade, you still have soil warmth.
+Longer seasons support layered plans that stack spring, summer, and fall crops in one bed.
+Fall is where many gardeners leave yield on the table; once tomato vines and late pepper plants fade, you still have warm soil.

-• fiber_manual_recordShort-season focus: Choose crops maturing in 60 days or less for repeated outside sowings.
+• fiber_manual_recordShort-season focus: Choose crops maturing in 60 days or less for repeated outside sowings

-• fiber_manual_recordLong-season advantage: Plan three waves per bed, for example peas, followed by zucchini, then fall greens.
+• fiber_manual_recordLong-season advantage: Plan three waves per bed, for example peas, followed by zucchini, then fall greens

-• fiber_manual_recordSeason extension: Use low tunnels so fall successions survive light frosts and keep growing.
+• fiber_manual_recordSeason extension: Use low tunnels so fall successions survive light frosts and keep growing

-• fiber_manual_recordZone awareness: Rebuild your calendar when you move between regions instead of copying past dates.
+• fiber_manual_recordZone awareness: Rebuild your calendar when you move between regions instead of copying past dates

 lightbulbTracking, Tweaking, and Fixing a Plan That Slips